-Betahistine may cause allergies, skin related hypersensitivity like tingling and mumbness, shortness of breath and increased acidity due to raised histamine levels.
+Betahistine may cause allergies, skin-related hypersensitivity like tingling and numbness, shortness of breath and increased acidity due to raised histamine levels.

 You should inform your doctor about all medications you are taking as drug interactions may occur with Betahistine.
 Betahistine is a histamine analogue which has an H1 receptor agonist and H3 receptor antagonist role.
 Due to this effect, it should not be given with H1 receptor antagonist like Cinnarizine as it will reduce the efficiency of both drugs.

 Betahistine should be taken in the dosage prescribed by your doctor for the duration specified.
 Always inform your doctor about any pre-existing medical condition and share the following information:

 - Any current medication you are taking